Dental Implants in Maple Valley, WA

 By fusing with the jaw bone, dental implants keep the jaw stimulated, strong, and healthy.

 Brush and floss your dental implant regularly like a natural tooth.
-Dental implants are permanent and do not need to be removed during eating and cleaning, unlike removable dentures.
+Dental implants are do not need to be removed during eating and cleaning, unlike removable dentures.

 With proper care, your implant can last a lifetime.
 Be sure to attend regular dental checkups with your general dentist and keep your implant clean, and it will serve you for many years.